Sanjeevlab/Sanjeevlab.github.io/README.md

 # Portfolio
 ## About me
 ***
-I am a doctoral researcher in the Department of Electronics and Communication Engineering at IIT Roorkee under the supervision of [Prof. Tharun Kumar Reddy Bollu](https://tharuniitk.github.io/).
+I am a doctoral researcher in the Department of Electronics and Communication Engineering at IIT Roorkee under the supervision of **[Prof. Tharun Kumar Reddy Bollu](https://tharuniitk.github.io/)**.
 My current research focuses on Neurological disorder diagnosis and detection using ML and DL models.
 During my research I designed computational biomarkers and features which assisted in initial screening of Epileptic subjects from Epilepsy Immitators.

 Additionally I have hands-on experience and interest in designing and implementing a pipeline for Neurological disorder localisation and brain mapping using MEG-fMRI modality.
 In the exploratory stage I am working on implementing Neurofeedback techniques for neuro rehablitation.
 ## Education